GoogleCloudPlatform/podcast/site/content/post/episode-93-what's-ai-with-melanie-warrick.md

 ##### Where can you find us next?

-Francesc just released another [justforfunc](http://justforfunc.com) episode on [Go Type Aliases](https://www.youtube.com/watch?v=Vg603e9C-Vg), and will be presenting at [Google Cloud Summit in Sydney](https://cloudplatformonline.com/Summit-Sydney-2017.html) in September.
+Francesc just released an episode of [justforfunc](http://justforfunc.com) last week on [Go Type Aliases](https://www.youtube.com/watch?v=Vg603e9C-Vg), and will be presenting at [Google Cloud Summit in Sydney](https://cloudplatformonline.com/Summit-Sydney-2017.html) in September and then heading to [Google Cloud Summit in Chicago](https://cloudplatformonline.com/summit-chicago-2017-schedule.html).

-Mark is entering crazy season, currently speaking at [Pax Dev](http://dev.paxsite.com/) and then attending [Pax West](http://west.paxsite.com/) right after.
+Mark is speaking at [Gameacon](http://www.gameaconvegas.com/) and [Austin Game Conference](http://austingamecon.com/) and attending [Strangeloop](https://www.thestrangeloop.com/) once he's done with all that.
-He'll then be speaking at [Gameacon](http://www.gameaconvegas.com/) and [Austin Game Conference](http://austingamecon.com/) and attending [Strangeloop](https://www.thestrangeloop.com/) once he's done with all that.
+He is also heading to Australia in October for [GDG Devfest Melbourne](http://gdgmelbourne.com/) and [Game Connect Asia Pacific](http://gcap.com.au/) as well.